metacpan/metacpan-cpan-extracted/distros/X/XML-Catalogs-HTML/README.txt

 To install this module, run the following commands:

-   perl Build.PL
+   perl Makefile.PL
-   ./Build
+   make
-   ./Build test
+   make test
-   ./Build install
+   make install

 DEPENDENCIES

 This module requires these other modules and libraries:

-    Module::Build 0.36  (For installation only)
+    ExtUtils::MakeMaker   (For installation only)
     Test::More            (For testing only)
+    parent
+    strict
     XML::Catalogs
     version
+    warnings

 SUPPORT AND DOCUMENTATION